- Learn Linux

 During the install there is a prompt request for a password.

 The password is for the mysql root user and it is strongly recommended you choose an appropraite password.

-If you installed mysql then you should also issue the following command to install the php mysql libraries to allow PHP to access the Maria database.
+If you installed Maria database then you should also issue the following command to install the php mysql libraries to allow PHP to access the Maria database.
 Note this is not a typo, the Maria database is based off MySQL, so you can use the mysql libraries to interact with Maria as well.

 To enable the server to handle php scripts the fastcgi-php module should be enabled by issuing in the command